MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

     Be sure to set the **Indent** field.

-## Set up static indented hierarchy list
+## Set up fixed indented hierarchy list

-Setting up the static indented hierarchy list involves two main properties: IndentColumn property and IndentationControls property.
+Setting up the fixed indented hierarchy involves configuring two main properties on the page object: IndentColumn and IndentationControls.

-- The IndentColumn property controls the indentation, determining which records get indented and by how much.
-This property can be must resolve to an integer, which determines the indentation level.
+- The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls the indentation, determining which records get indented and by how much.
+The property must resolve to an integer, which determines the indentation level.
 It can be to either a field in the source table or a variable.

-- The IndentationControls property specifies which column in the list gets indented.
+- The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.

 Working with the sample page, add the IndentationColumn and IndentationControls to the repeater of the page as shown: